Mograsim-Team/Mograsim/docs/getting_started.md

 4. If you don't have a MEM file, leave the according field blank.
 This causes the memory to be initialized with 0.
 5. Click "Run".
 The Simulation view now should contain a rectangle containing either the text "Am2900" in a very small font or a huge mess of smaller rectangles connected by colored lines.

 The machine doesn't start running yet since it starts paused.
-(TODO: make a checkbox for this)

 ## Set up and get used to the views